Just where is the Freedmen’s Cemetery located

 T. Michael Miller with the Office of Historic Alexandria has "dug up" a multitude of historic documents which expand our knowledge on this issue.
 Mike not only found the Parkway construction records, he also has been pursuing the federal paper trail to clarify the cemetery’s boundaries.
 Most recently, Mike unearthed fascinating correspondence between the Smiths’ son, Francis Jr., and various federal offices.
 After the death of Francis Sr. in May 1877, his son attempted to receive a monetary payment for the Freedmen’s Cemetery.
 Unfortunately the letters do not provide specific boundaries, but they do confirm that burials were on this southern Smith parcel.

 An intriguing issue is raised by Smith’s letter in the following: "the property of my deceased father...was appropriated as a place of burial for colored federal soldiers.
 Afterwards I believe it was used by the Freedmen’s Bureau for similar purposes."
 The burial locations of the more than 200 African Americans soldiers who died in Alexandria hospitals are thought to be in Alexandria National Cemetery.
 Were those men or others buried at Freedmen’s Cemetery?
-If you have any information, or want to help conduct research, please call me at 703-838-4399.
 My thanks to Mr. James Smith for calling so promptly last week with his recollections from the depression era, which may help us solve this puzzle.